BitPassion/v2.vuejs/src/api/index.md

 - **Modifiers:**
   - `.stop` - call `event.stopPropagation()`.
   - `.prevent` - call `event.preventDefault()`.
-  - `.capture` - add event listener in capture mode.
-  - `.self` - only trigger handler if event was dispatched from this element.
   - `.{keyCode | keyAlias}` - only trigger handler on certain keys.

 - **Usage:**